tikv/community/GOVERNANCE.md

 Membership of the PMC is by invitation from the existing PMC members.
 A nomination will result in discussion and then a vote by the existing PMC members.
 PMC membership votes are subject to consensus approval of the current PMC members.

 For the first formation of the committee our maintainers nominated a group of people who had great impact or influence on the project, including some members from PingCAP who founded TiKV.
-Future PMC numbers are generated based on the rules described above.
+New PMC members are selected based on the rules described above.

 For a list of the current PMC members, see the [PMC Members](/committee/.README.md#members).